FinestBanana/Capycocoa/README.md

 <p align="center"><img src="assets/capycocoa_logo.png"></p>

 # Capycocoa
 A cozy warm color scheme based on chocolate and fruit colors.
+And maybe the colors of capy fur.
+If that's even fur.
+Might be more like spines. :blush:

 Simply copy the respective capycocoa.vim file to<br>
 .config/nvim/colors/<br>